JEdward7777/translation_helps_mcp_proxy/README.md

+**WARNING: This project was vibe coded and there are a minimal number of MCP commands which have actually been completed.
+Do not be fooled by the overly optimistic automatic documentation.**

 # Translation Helps MCP Proxy

 A Python **stdio MCP server** that bridges MCP clients with the translation-helps-mcp server.
 This proxy handles JSON-RPC 2.0 formatting and protocol translation to make the upstream HTTP server fully compatible with MCP clients.